openstack/nova-specs/specs/xena/approved/configurable-instance-hostnames.rst

 ``-{idx}``, where ``{idx}`` is a 1-based index.
 If the combined name and suffix would exceed the 63 character limit, the name will be rejected.

-The ``OS-EXT-SRV-ATTR:hostname`` instance attribute, which is currently admin-only, will now be shown for non-admin users, since it doesn't make sense to allow users to configure the value but not see it.
+The ``OS-EXT-SRV-ATTR:hostname`` instance attribute will be renamed to ``hostname``, dropping the ``OS-EXT-SRV-ATTR:`` prefix.
+This will provide consistency between the request and response bodies.
+This attribute is also currently admin-only and it will now be shown for non-admin users since it doesn't make sense to allow users to configure the value but not see it.

 Alternatives
 ------------